US long-term mortgage rates fall; 30-year average at 4.07%

 WASHINGTON — U.S. long-term mortgage rates fell slightly this week, marking a third straight week of declines as a continued inducement to purchasers in the spring homebuying season.

-Mortgage buyer Freddie Mac says the average rate on the 30-year, fixed-rate mortgage eased to 4.07% from 4.10% last week.
+Mortgage buyer Freddie Mac said Thursday the average rate on the 30-year, fixed-rate mortgage eased to 4.07% from 4.10% last week.
 By contrast, a year ago the benchmark rate stood at 4.61%.

 The average rate for 15-year, fixed-rate home loans declined this week to 3.53% from 3.57% last week.